isaacwashere/vanillaJS-bookListApp/README.md

 | Bootswatch - Sketchy | Styling                                      |

 * Using a traditional understanding of Vanilla JS classes to handle creating/adding a book, as well as deleting a book
-* A book is an object with a title, author, and ISB
+* A book is an object with a title, author, and ISBN

 ## Future Implementation(s)